 "The typical Donizetti soprano heroine requires range, power, agility, and expression, and we were pleased with all of these in Jessica Sandidge's Paolina.
 As with her other two triangle-mates, she started in a good place vocally and improved as the performance continued and she warmed up even more.
 She has a genuinely beautiful sound throughout her voice and is also a beautiful young woman."

-She has made several New York and US premiere performances, such as, the soprano soloist in, A Prayer for Mother Earth, composed by Ivo Antogninni with The New England Symphonic Ensemble in a world premiere performance at Carnegie Hall.
+She has given several New York concert performances, such as, the soprano soloist in A Prayer for Mother Earth, composed by Ivo Antogninni with The New England Symphonic Ensemble in a world premiere performance at Carnegie Hall.
 This concert also included solos in Requiem for the Living by Dan Forrest.
-Another NY premiere included singing the role of Paolina in the resurrection of Donizetti's Poliuto in which The New York Times wrote: she "... sang beautifully as Paolina, her dynamic control and expressive gesture notable throughout."
+Her her Carnegie Hall debut was Soprano in Fauré's Requiem with Manhattan Concert Productions.
+Another New York premiere included singing the role of Paolina in the resurrection of Donizetti's Poliuto in which The New York Times wrote she: "... sang beautifully as Paolina, her dynamic control and expressive gesture notable throughout."